DrGhonzo/Custom-industrial-control-widget/README.md

 # Custom Industrial Control Widget
-Full custom Industrial shape widget for control and visualization process
+indicator.py is a full custom Industrial shape widget for control and visualization process

 ## Brief
 This script encapsulate diferent control widgets with multiple inheritance.